Damselfish

-Damselfish are those within the subfamilies Abudefdufinae, Chrominae, Lepidozyginae, Pomacentrinae, and Stegastenae within the family Pomacentridae.
-Most species within this group are relatively small, with the largest species being about 30cm (12 in) in length.
+Damselfish are those fish within the subfamilies Abudefdufinae, Chrominae, Lepidozyginae, Pomacentrinae, and Stegastinae within the family Pomacentridae.

+Most species within this group are relatively small, although the four largest species (Hypsypops rubicundus, Microspathodon bairdii, M. dorsalis and Nexilosus latifrons) can reach 30cm (12 in) in length.
 Most damselfish species exist only in marine environments, but a few inhabit brackish or fresh water.
 These fish are found globally in tropical, subtropical, and temperate waters.